 ‘Democracy prevailed’: Biden aims to unify divided nation

+A candidate needs to win 270 electoral votes to clinch the presidency.

+The fact that Biden had to even give such a speech shortly after electors voted to make him the president — a usually routine and even mundane step — shows how extraordinary the post-election period has been, with Trump trying to thwart Biden at every turn.

-He will also pledge to be “a president for all Americans” who will “work just as hard for those of you who didn’t vote for me, as I will for those who did.”
+Despite that, Biden struck a familiar theme of his presidential campaign, pledging to be “a president for all Americans” who will “work just as hard for those of you who didn’t vote for me as I will for those who did.”

+“Now it is time to turn the page as we’ve done throughout our history,” he said.
+“To unite.
+To heal.”

+He said that was the only way the country could overcome the worst health crisis in more than a century, saying that in the face of the pandemic, “we need to work together, give each other a chance and lower the temperature.”

-Whether his message of unity will have any effect remains to be seen.
-Republicans have mostly continued to back Trump and his unsubstantiated claims of a rigged election and, even once Biden takes power, are unlikely to give him any of the traditional honeymoon period.
+Whether his message will have any effect remains to be seen.
+Top Republicans have mostly continued to back Trump and his unsubstantiated claims of a rigged election and, even once Biden takes power, are unlikely to give him any of the traditional honeymoon period.

-Biden faces a narrowly divided Senate — next month's runoff elections in Georgia will decide which party controls the chamber — and a thinned Democratic majority in the House as the GOP picked up seats even as Trump lost.

-But aides are pointing to the president-elect's strong approval numbers and an electorate worn by the pandemic in their attempt to nudge Republicans to cooperate.
-Mike Donilon, a senior adviser to Biden, said Americans are looking for Democrats and Republicans to get in sync.
+Biden recalled that one of his jobs as vice president four years ago was to formally recognize Trump’s electoral victory in the Senate after 2016, and he said he expected the same process to occur this time — saluting the small number of GOP senators who have acknowledged his victory.
+But there are many other leading Republicans who have continued to side with Trump.

 And after losing dozens of legal challenges on the state and federal level, Trump is expected to push forward with new litigation this week.
 Trump attorney Rudy Giuliani says he expects five more lawsuits at the state level.